TheRealMamoot/ConChord/data/processed/README.txt

                 Each entry is the string 'midi' to indicate source type.

 - categories  : A 1D array of shape (num_frames,)
-                Each entry is the name of the instrument which is piano
+                Each entry is the name of the instrument which is piano.

 ------------------------------------------------------------------
 NOTES